 Charleston County staff is readily accessible and present at all County Council meetings to hear public comments on various public items on Council's agenda.
-Community Development staff is actively engaged in discussions and initiatives related to affordable housing; fair housing; Lowcountry Continuum of Care (CoC) meetings and discussions; and Planning and Zoning coordination.
-County staff regularly attends Charleston County Housing and Development Authority (CCHRA) Board meetings and contracts CCHRA to receive input on community development plans and activities.
+Community Development and Revitalization staff is actively engaged in discussions and initiatives related to affordable housing; fair housing; Lowcountry Continuum of Care (CoC) meetings and discussions; and Planning and Zoning coordination.